 The artworks include large and small scale works in materials including stone, metal and ceramics.
 Artist John Nicholls will be exhibiting his figurative sandstone sculpture, amongst others.
 He says: "I like to combine simplicity of line, balance, curves and shadow lines to create a pleasing shape, representing nothing but itself."

-Also exhibiting is Ketih Appleby, whose contemporary work in wood is inspired by the sea.
-Ketih says: "I like to explore the characterstics of the wood and develop forms based upon the natural patterns and shapes I uncover in the process."
+Also exhibiting is Keith Appleby, whose contemporary work in wood is inspired by the sea.
+Keith says: "I like to explore the characterstics of the wood and develop forms based upon the natural patterns and shapes I uncover in the process."